Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Special cases

 \section{Special cases}

 In this section, we examine specific scenarios under which the assumptions of Theorem~\ref{thIS2R} and Corollary~\ref{cor:IS_uniform} are satisfied, that is, when the inequalities \eqref{eq:K_p_leq_P} and \eqref{eq:U_Kdz} holds.
-It is worth emphasizing that the bounds derived here are not intended to be tight; rather, our goal is to demonstrate that polynomial and uniform error bounds for the IS estimator $\pi_Y^N$ can be established as functions of the state dimension $d_x$.
-We focus on the case \(p = 2\), which subsumes the case \(p = 1\).
+It is worth emphasizing that the bounds derived here are not intended to be tight.
+Instead, our goal is to show that, under the theory developed in the Section \ref{sec:General_Random}, the error bounds for the importance sampling estimator \(\pi_Y^N\) may scale polynomially, or even remain uniformly bounded, w.r.t. the state dimension \(d_x\).